 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") as found in the Accounting Standards Codification ("ASC") and ASU of the Financial Accounting Standards Board ("FASB") and pursuant to the rules and regulations of the SEC.
 Accordingly, they do not include all the information and footnotes required by such accounting principles for complete financial statements.
-In the opinion of management, all adjustments (which include normal recurring adjustments) considered necessary to present fairly each of the condensed consolidated balance sheet as of June 30, 2020, the condensed consolidated statements of operations for the three and six months ended June 30, 2020 and June 30, 2019, the condensed consolidated statements of stockholders' equity for the three and six months ended June 30, 2020 and June 30, 2019 and the condensed consolidated statements of cash flows for the six months ended June 30, 2020 and June 30, 2019, as applicable, have been made.
-The condensed consolidated balance sheet as of December 31, 2019 has been derived from the Company's audited financial statements as of such date, but it does not include all disclosures required by U.S. GAAP.
-The accompanying unaudited condensed consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements for the period ended December 31, 2019, which are included on Form 10-K filed with the Securities and Exchange Commission on March 11, 2020.
+In the opinion of management, all adjustments (which include normal recurring adjustments) considered necessary to present fairly each of the condensed consolidated balance sheet as of September 30, 2020, the condensed consolidated statements of operations for the three and nine months ended September 30, 2020 and September 30, 2019 and the condensed consolidated statements of stockholders' equity for the three and nine months ended September 30, 2020 and September 30, 2019 and the condensed consolidated balance sheet as of December 31, 2019 has been derived from the Company's audited financial statements as of such date, but it does not include all disclosures required by U.S. GAAP.
+The accompanying unaudited condensed consolidated financial statements sof such date, but it does not include all disclosures required by U.S. GAAP.
+The accompanying unaudited condensed consolidated financial statements for the period ended December 31, 2019, which are included on Form 10-K filed with the Securities and Exchange Commission on March 11, 2020.

-The results of operations for the three and six months ended June 30, 2020 are not necessarily indicative of results that may be expected for the year ended December 31, 2020.
+The results of operations for the three and nine months ended September 30, 2020 are not necessarily indicative of results that may be expected for the year ended December 31, 2020.